azam-akram/spring-boot-kafka-producer-consumer/README.md

 # spring-boot-kafka-producer-consumer

 This little project demonstrate the easier and simpler way to create kafka producer and consumer and dockerizing it.
-The Producer sends a message to Kafka topic and the consumer consumes that message.
+The Producer sends a message to Kafka topic and the consumer consumes that message, That's it!

 ### Frameworks

-* **Spring Boot:** "Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run"."
+* **Spring Boot:** "Spring Boot helps to create stand-alone, production-grade Spring based Applications that you can "just run"."
 Read (https://spring.io/projects/spring-boot)
 * **Apache Kafka:** Apache Kafka is a distributed streaming platform, based on subscribed-publish-consumer model to exchange messages between producer and consumer.
 Read more (https://kafka.apache.org/intro)
 * **Apache Zookeeper:** "ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services." (https://zookeeper.apache.org/)
 * **Docker-compose:** Docker Compose is a tool for defining and running multi-container Docker applications.
 Read more (https://docs.docker.com/compose/)